someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 TekDek argues ([chapter II, next screenshot](https://i.imgur.com/LFOsBRj.png)) that he had warned me *"at least 5 times or more"* just *"days prior"* (to the mute) about *"fake rain in general,"* and that he is *"200% certain about that claim."*

-Of course, to settle the bet in TekDek's favor - only 2 "fake rain" warnings by TekDek would suffice.
+**Of course, to settle the bet in TekDek's favor, only 2 "fake rain" warnings by TekDek would suffice.**

 Now that we have examined the chat logs from October 20 through November 19, we can determine how accurate any of these claims are, starting with mine: